irmen/prog8/docs/source/libraries.rst

     Tracks the crc32 checksum in cx16.r14 and cx16.r15!
 If your code uses these, it must save/restore them before calling this routine!
     Call the start() routine first, feed it bytes with the update() routine, finalize with calling the end() routine.
     The 32 bits result is stored in cx16.r14 (low word) and cx16.r15 (high word).

+``lerp(v0, v1, t)``
+    Linear interpolation routine for unsigned byte values.
+    Returns an interpolation between two inputs (v0, v1) for a parameter t in the interval [0, 255] Guarantees v = v1 when t = 255.

+``lerpw(v0, v1, t)``
+    Linear interpolation routine for unsigned word values.
+    Returns an interpolation between two inputs (v0, v1) for a parameter t in the interval [0, 65535] Guarantees v = v1 when t = 65535.

 cx16logo
 --------